 Owing to changes in land ownership, the direct route through the pine plantation and over .374 is no longer allowed.
 However, there is fair access from the track to Pukeatua (see 13.2).
 Some 250m on from the point where, just above the 700m contour, the track flattens and turns S, watch for the main ridge joining from the R The route along this ridge to .890, above Kapakapanui Hut, is not clearly marked and is prone to windfall.
 From .890, the trail soon emerges from the forest and continues up past the repeater station on .1094 to the Kapakapanui summit beacon less than an hour away. [revised October 2017]

 Up by the SE spur.
-From the forks, 2½ hours of quick easy height gains the summit of Kapakapanui.
-The last part is through tall grass covering the burn.
+From the forks, 2½ hours of steep climbing gains the summit of Kapakapanui.
+Twenty-five metres before the top, the trail from the Ngatiawa-Waiotauru Saddle joins.
 The summit is marked by a large trig beacon.
-Twenty-five metres before the top, the trail from the Ngatiawa-Waiotauru Saddle joins.

 Panoramic views extend from the islands off the coast, past the Southern Crossing in the E, to the conspicuous pyramid of Arete in the distant NE.
 From this angle, its aretes proclaim the name origin.